Nearly 70% of family contacts happen outside normal business times — and that gap shapes safety, trust, and the resident experience.

 Operational excellence is not heroics.
 It’s definitions, scripts, and routing rules tuned to your environment.
 Predictable responses build confidence, reduce repeat contacts, and keep your team focused on meaningful care.

-after hours calls senior living: What calls come in and how to categorize them fast
+After hours calls senior living: What calls come in and how to categorize them fast

 Not every ring is an emergency; a simple sorting method turns noise into action.
 Use a short intro triage before routing.
 A quick decision keeps residents safe and staff focused.